Unnati2603/x/README.md

 ![image](https://github.com/Unnati2603/x/assets/130018046/4a5e61cf-878f-4707-9541-88e3e242c8cc)

-4. Still integrating backend and frontend
+4. High priority, to add: profile pic and banner for each user

 5. More featurees to be added